AndreasOpedal/cilsg/submission/README.md

 ## Algorithms

-We implemented the following `algorithm`s:
+We implement the following `algorithm`s:

 + `Mean` (*src/baseline.py*): this simple algorithm predicts the global sample mean for each missing entry
 + `SVD` (*src/baseline.py*): compute the SVD of the training matrix.
 The training matrix can be imputed with the sample mean, sample median, or with zeros